-If you are a junior member with disability and looking for a work experience placement, the first step is to fill out our online application form.
+If you are a junior member with disability and looking for a work experience placement, the first step is to email us.

-You can ask your parent, teacher or support worker to help you fill out the form.
+You can also ask your parent, teacher or support worker to contact us on your behalf.

 We also accept applications for university placements.

 Please speak to your supervisor and contact us directly if you wish to work on a longer term project with us as part of your university degree.